Axway/amplify-central/content/en/docs/amplify_relnotes/_index.md

 **What's new**:

 * The creation or edit of an asset allows for the selection of multiple API Service versions
-* An ‘Access Rights’ tab has been added to the asset details screen to show all teams that the asset is shared with
+* An **Access Rights** tab has been added to the asset details screen to show all teams that the asset is shared with
-* A 'Products' tab has been added to the asset details screen to show all products that contain the asset
+* A **Products** tab has been added to the asset details screen to show all products that contain the asset

 **Bug fixes**: An API Developer role can view assets that are owned/shared with a team that they are not a member of